JochemTolsma/SNA-4-Social-Scientists/docs/025-Dyads.md

 https://haozhu233.github.io/kableExtra/awesome_table_in_html.html
 --->

 When testing hypotheses on assortative mating many methodological approaches can be used.
 We may predict the **frequency of specific dyads** in our population with loglinear models and the data we use is commonly structured in a square table like the one below.
-Loglinear models are, in essence, nothing more than a nice, parsimonious and fancy way to calculate [odds ratio's](#OR).
-If we have a small, well filled table of just a few attributes, [loglinear models](#LLM) are considered to be the golden standard.
+Loglinear models are, in essence, nothing more than a nice, parsimonious and fancy way to calculate [odds ratio's](\ref(OR)).
+If we have a small, well filled table of just a few attributes, [loglinear models](\ref(LLM)) are considered to be the golden standard.

 <table class=" lightable-classic table table-striped table-hover table-condensed table-responsive" style="font-family: Cambria; width: auto !important; margin-left: auto; margin-right: auto; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:tabledyads)Assortative Mating (dyad frequency)</caption>